StevenSalto/simple_memory_game/README.md

 ## Reflection Questions

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-   I refrenced the pre-work guide and w3schools.com for help with syntax (I've been working with python and c++ lately so my webdev skills are a little rusty).
+   I refrenced the pre-work guide and websites such as W3shcools.com and stackoverflow.com
 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    I found the ticking clock difficult, specifically getting the timer to start after the pattern finished flashing.
    I overcame this issue by first better understanding the function setTimeout and asynch vs synch programming by reading online articles(w3schools).